technolion/CoinbaseBot/README.md

 The following rules apply:

 * A coin is bought when the current market price is down for a configurable percentage (`purchaseDropPercent` e.g. 3.0 %) compared to 24 hours before
-* When a coin is bought a stop loss price is set, depending on a configurable stop loss percentage (`trailingStopLossPercent` e.g. 10%)
 * A configurable portion of the cash currency USDC is being used per initial purchase (`useFundsPortionPerTrade` e.g. 0.045 meaning 4.5%)
 * The bot buys as many different currency as defined in the configuration (`maxHeldCoins` e.g. 4)
 * The current market price for every coin is checked every 15 seconds
 * If the market price falls below the purchase price the bot tries to average down the purchase price by buying the same amount of the held coin at a lower price.
 Multiple levels of averaging down stages can be configured (`averageDownSteps`)
-* If the market price rises above the purchase price, the stop loss price is increased (trailing stop loss)
 * The bot records reached profit levels per held coin.
 These levels are configurable (`profitLevels`)
 * If the market price of a held coin drops below the previous profit level and if this level is equal or higher than the configurable minimum profit level (`minimumProfitLevelForRegularSale`), the bot sells the coin, cashing in the profit.
 * If a coin is held longer than a week and the current price is below the average purchase price, the bot sells the coin accepting the following losses: